Parsely/birding/docs/tour.rst

 With APIs in place to do the work, Bolt_ classes provide Storm components:

 * :class:`~birding.bolt.TwitterSearchBolt` searches the input terms.
 * :class:`~birding.bolt.TwitterLookupBolt` expands search results into full tweets.
+* :class:`~birding.bolt.ElasticsearchIndexBolt` indexes the lookup results in elasticsearch.
 * :class:`~birding.bolt.ResultTopicBolt` publishes the lookup results to Kafka.